Children and Young People

-If you have any doubts or concerns about how to proceed, don’t hesitate to give us a call on either of the numbers below.
-You will also find a written guide to referrals for families and for professionals.
+If you have any doubts or concerns about how to proceed, don’t hesitate to give us a call on the number below.
+You will also find a written guide to referrals for families.

 What happens after a referral is made

-When a referral is made, it will be assessed by a multi-disciplinary team, including a children’s palliative care doctor, a senior nurse and emotional support worker who will look at both your child’s current level of palliative care and also your child’s prognosis.
+When a referral is made, it will be assessed by a multi-disciplinary team, including a specialist children’s palliative nurse team and emotional support worker who will look at both your child’s current level of needs and also your child’s prognosis.

 We will speak to the people already involved in caring for your child at home or in hospital.
 We will come and see you at home so that we can discuss your situation and how you are feeling about Hospice’s involvement.
 We can then make a plan tailored around your child and your wider family’s needs.